Airbus Instructor and Examiner

 Initially ATPL Ground School!
 The sheer volume of it and it was like being back at school – I wanted to be outdoors.
 And then when I joined BA, the initial A320 Line Training.
 Operating out of LHR, the RT was ridiculous, no flight was the same, no descent and approach was the same.
 You have to broaden your awareness and increase the flexibility in your planning very quickly.

-Which Pilot Competencies are of most interest to you?
+Which of the Pilot Competencies are of most interest to you and why?

 I like the way that Pilot Competencies have evolved.
 No matter what your experience, you can look at them and self-analyse where your strengths and areas for development lie – look at each behaviour indicator and ask yourself ‘Do I …’?
 You can see what an airline pilot ‘looks like’ from an early stage and can see what you need to aspire to.
 If I have to highlight a couple, then they would be Communication and Situation Awareness.